Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture7.md

     nftToFirst = assetClassValueOf (valuePaidTo info $ unPaymentPubKeyHash $ gFirst game) (gToken game) == 1
 ```

-We now have this state token NFT that identifies the correct UTxO and the question is what happens to this NFT after the game is over and there is no UTxO at the game address anymore.It seems reasonable that the NFT should return back to the first player regardless of the player that won the game
+We now have this state token NFT that identifies the correct UTxO and the question is what happens to this NFT after the game is over and there is no UTxO at the game address anymore.
+It seems reasonable that the NFT should return back to the first player regardless of the player that won the game

-There is a function called valuePaidTo and gets the context or the info from the context and unPaymentPubKeyHash.
+There is a function called ```valuePaidTo``` and gets the context or the info from the context and ```unPaymentPubKeyHash```.
 It then adds up all the values that go to that pub key hash in some output of the transaction.
 In other words, this just means that the first player gets the token.

 **Side Note**